swannodette/baduk/_posts/2016-07-30-us-go-congress-day3.markdown

 src="http://swannodette.github.io/baduk/assets/images/anders.jpg"></image>

-Unbeknownst to me Anders Kierulf was behind me observing the game.
+Unbeknownst to me Anders Kierulf was behind me observing the games.
 After the Lee Dahye review he introduced himself.
 It was our first time to meet in person and we had a very nice friendly conversation about the awesomeness that is the US Go Congress (he's a veteran) as well as SmartGo Kifu and SmartGo Books, two fantastic bits